 Crohn’s and Colitis UK offers more than 50 publications on many aspects of Crohn’s Disease, Ulcerative Colitis and other forms of Inflammatory Bowel Disease.

 How can I access a private endoscopy service?

 Your symptoms can be assessed during a consultation with one of our Gastroenterologists and the diagnosis confirmed through our endoscopy service or radiology department.
-Get in touch using our online enquiry form or call our Private Patient Team now on 01580 363158 for more details.
+Get in touch using our online enquiry form or contact our Private Patient Team via Livechat or by calling 01580 363158 for more details.